 Climate change threatens food systems globally.
-In the state of Maine, where annual temperatures approximately 3°F increased precipitation has increased by approximately six inches, future impacts to the productivity of potato, wild blueberry, and hay crops are of particular concern (Fernandez et al., 2020).
+In the state of Maine, where annual temperatures approximately 30F have increased and precipitation has increased by approximately six inches, future impacts to the productivity of potato, wild blueberry, and hay crops are of particular concern (Fernandez et al., 2020).
 To better understand possible future impacts, this study in progress examines historical climate trends of agricultural metrics and utilizes survey instruments to gauge climate change risk perceptions.
-The historical climate analysis evaluates daily and monthly climate data, 1981present, to identify annual changes in growingdegree-days. season length, accumulated evapotranspiration, drought occurrence, and incidence of heavy precipitation.
-In addition to time series analysis (Fig. 1), this work will result in a series of maps depicting changes in agricultural climate metrics for historical periods. as well as mid and late-century estimates from climate model projections.
-One such set of maps will identify changes in plant-hardiness zones. which are calculated based on annual extreme minimum temperatures.
+The historical climate analysis evaluates daily and monthly climate data, 1981present, to identify annual changes in growingseason length, accumulated degree-days, evapotranspiration, drought occurrence, and incidence of heavy precipitation.
+In addition to time series analysis (Fig. 1), this work will result in a series of maps depicting changes in agricultural climate metrics for historical periods, as well as mid and late-century estimates from climate model projections.
+One such set of maps will identify changes in plant-hardiness zones, which are calculated based on annual extreme minimum temperatures.